ruthgirma/uberdata/README.md

 saveRDS(heatmap_month_week, file = "Heatmap of trips by month and week.rds")

 ```
-4. Heat map Bases and Day of Week
+4. Heat map Bases and Day of the Week
 For the heat maps, I first created a pivot table that displays the number of trips by Base and day.
 I also saved the heatmap as an RDS file to save space.

 ```